Antivirals and nMABs for non-hospitalised COVID-19 patients: coverage report

 Introduction

-While vaccines remain the best strategy to prevent COVID-19, recent evidence suggests neutralising monoclonal antibodies (nMABs) or antivirals could potentially benefit certain vulnerable populations before or after exposure to SARS-CoV-2, such as the unvaccinated or recently vaccinated high-risk patients.
-On 11th December 2021, new COVID-19 Medicine Delivery Units (CMDUs) were launched across England, offering antiviral medicines and neutralising monoclonal antibodies (nMABs) as treatment to patients with COVID-19 at high risk of severe outcomes in outpatient clinics or their own home.
+While vaccines remain the best strategy to prevent COVID-19, evidence suggests neutralising monoclonal antibodies (nMABs) or antivirals could potentially benefit certain vulnerable populations before or after exposure to SARS-CoV-2, such as the unvaccinated or recently vaccinated high-risk patients.
+On 11th December 2021, COVID-19 Medicine Delivery Units (CMDUs) were launched across England, offering antiviral medicines and neutralising monoclonal antibodies (nMABs) as treatment to patients with COVID-19 at high risk of severe outcomes in outpatient clinics or their own home.

 Using the OpenSAFELY platform we have developed and delivered a rapid, near real-time data-monitoring framework for the roll-out of antivirals and nMABs in England that can deliver detailed coverage reports in fine-grained clinical and demographic risk groups, using publicly auditable methods, using linked but pseudonymised patient-level NHS data in a highly secure Trusted Research Environment.

 Full methods in code form can be found in the accompanying antibody-and-antiviral-deployment repository and are also described in our paper doi:10.1136/bmjmed-2022-000276.
-Brief methods can be found at the end of the this report.
+Brief methods can be found at the end of this report.

 Results